-We now also support Variable Fonts, an OpenType font format that offers typeface personalization, including properties like weight, width, slant, and optical size.
+We now also support Variable Fonts, an OpenType font format that offers typeface personalisation, including properties like weight, width, slant, and optical size.
 Variable Fonts let you adjust all sorts of custom attributes.
 While the attributes depend on what font you’re using and what the typographer originally defined, many fonts allow you to control the weight of your type.
-We’ve bundled a lot of free Variable Fonts with the next installation of Illustrator so you can play with these new customizable fonts.
+We’ve bundled a lot of free Variable Fonts with the next installation of Illustrator so you can play with these new customisation fonts.

 Lastly, with the latest release of Illustrator CC there’s a lot of behind the scenes performance and stability improvements.
 From launch to file open, you should notice quicker performance.

 There’s much more with the new Illustrator CC release to be excited about.
 You can always learn more on the “What’s New” page.
 During the course of the week, we’ll be posting more on the Illustrator Twitter and Facebook account so you can learn about exciting new features like SVG Color Fonts, Variable Fonts, and much more.